kimai/kimai/var/docs/users.md

 ## User registration

-User registration is open by default, as we assume that your Kimai installation is not public accessible.

-By default instant approval is activated, so new registered users can directly login and start time-tracking.
+User registration with instant approval is activated by default, so users can register and will be able to login and start time-tracking instantly.
 If you want your new users to use email based activation, then change the following configuration:

 - in `config/packages/fos_user.yaml` change the setting `fos_user.registration.confirmation.enabled` to true (default: false)